will-koz/training-guide/README.md

 weeks prior to week 26 use Example 1; even weeks prior to week 27 use Example 2; odd weeks after week 26 use Example 3; and even weeks after week 27 use Example 4.

+## Building

+The guide can be built using the command `make`.
+Cross training is something that should be done everyday, according to the guide, but does not need to be done twice a day.
+Reps (i.e. push ups, situps, and pull ups) can be done twice a day.
+First, as part of that day's reps, and second as part of that week's reps.
+Both of these can be edited in [custom.c](custom.c).

 ## Running

 Currently, the guide is run using `./guide`, followed by the week and the day.
 A valid utilization